Hammer to Fall: Critical reception

 Upon its release, Mark Putterford of Kerrang! stated, "At last!
 Brian May has plunged Queen's fingers back into the rock 'n' roll mains socket and charged up glorious memories of the band pre-'76.
 If 'Radio Ga Ga' made you puke, this riff-handed rocket will clear up the mess."
 He added that the B-side, "Tear It Up", is "another May kick up the 'jacksie'" and concluded the single is "bliss for old Queenie boppers like me".
 Vici MacDonald of Smash Hits was negative in her review, describing it as a release aiming for the "tinkle of cash registers" over "artistic integrity".
 She wrote, "Although Brian May's song [is] about as modern as his stage outfits (i.e. prehistoric), it's bound to be a monster hit.
 How depressing."
 Karen Swayne, writing for Number One, called it an "overblown, melodramatic piece of nothing" and believed it would "test the dedication of even those misguided souls [loyal Queen fans]".

 In the US, Cash Box summarised, "With customary raw energy highlighted by the powerful vocals of Freddie Mercury and the unstoppable energy of guitarist/composer Brian May, Queen still exemplifies the essence of solid rock.
 The song itself offers nothing particularly new, but is performed energetically and contains more than enough of what Queen's fans have come to expect."

 Music video

-The music video was directed by David Mallet, containing footage of a performance of the song in Brussels during The Works Tour.
+The music video was directed by David Mallet, containing footage of a live performance of the song in Brussels during The Works Tour.